How to Fix CVE-2022-30190 vulnerability using Microsoft Intune

 On Monday, May 30, 2022, Microsoft issued CVE-2022-30190 regarding the Microsoft Support Diagnostic Tool (MSDT) in Windows vulnerability.

-A remote code execution vulnerability exists when MSDT is called using the URL protocol from a calling application such as Word.
+A remote code execution vulnerability exists when MSDT uses the URL protocol from a calling application such as Word.
 An attacker who successfully exploits this vulnerability can run arbitrary code with the privileges of the calling application.
-The attacker can then install programs, view, change, or delete data or create new accounts in the context allowed by the user’s rights.
+The attacker can then install programs, view, change, or delete data, or create new accounts in the context allowed by the user’s rights.

-Currently at the time of writing this blog post, there is no patch available from Microsoft to fix this issue but there is a workaround suggested by Microsoft to disable MSDT URL protocol.
-Disabling the MSDT URL protocol prevents troubleshooters from being launched as links including links throughout the operating system.
+At the time of writing this blog post, Microsoft has not released a patch to fix this issue, but it has suggested a workaround: disable the MSDT URL protocol.
+Disabling the MSDT URL protocol prevents troubleshooters from being launched as links, including links throughout the operating system.

-Most of the Windows Client and Windows Server Operating Systems are impacted.
-For full information, you can follow the Microsoft advisory link https://msrc.microsoft.com/update-guide/en-US/vulnerability/CVE-2022-30190.
+Most of the Windows Client and Server Operating Systems are impacted.
+For full information, follow the Microsoft advisory link: https://msrc.microsoft.com/update-guide/en-US/vulnerability/CVE-2022-30190.

 Workaround

 The Workaround to fix this vulnerability immediately is to delete the ms-msdt registry key.
-If you have a couple of machines to fix this vulnerability on, then you can simply open the registry editor on each PC, browse to HKEY_CLASSES_ROOT find ms-msdt, and delete this key.
-Alternatively, you can open a command prompt as administrator on each PC and type below commands.
+If you have a couple of machines to fix this vulnerability on, you can simply open the registry editor on each PC, browse to HKEY_CLASSES_ROOT, find ms-msdt, and delete this key.
+Alternatively, you can open a command prompt as an administrator on each PC and type the commands below.

-First line of the command will take the backup of the registry key ms-msdt and the second line of the code will delete the registry key.
+The first line of the command will back up the registry key ms-msdt, and the second line of the code will delete the registry key.

 reg export HKEY_CLASSES_ROOT\ms-msdt msdtregkeybackup.reg